Table of Contents

 Himalayan cats with lynx points have dark and lined colored stripes on their ends instead of the solid Himalayan point.

-The stripe patterns also show up on their faces, indicating that your Himalayan is truly a lynx point.
+The stripe patterns also appear on their faces, indicating that your Himalayan is truly a lynx point.

 Here are examples of Lynx Himalayan patterns.